teaching-louis/awesome-ai-security/README.md

 ## EU Artificial Intelligence Act
-* [Homepage](https://artificialintelligenceact.eu/) - A lot of their main resources are shown on the homepage if you need a quick place to understand EU AI compliance
+* [EU AI Homepage](https://artificialintelligenceact.eu/) - A lot of their main resources are shown on the homepage if you need a quick place to understand EU AI compliance
     * [High Level Summary](https://artificialintelligenceact.eu/high-level-summary/)
     * [AI Act Explorer](https://artificialintelligenceact.eu/ai-act-explorer/)